2019 Big 12 Tournament: Bracket, schedule, scores, seeds | NCAA.com

-The 2019 Big 12 Tournament could be wide open, especially with traditional favorite Kansas not getting a top-two seed.
-Find all bracket, schedule, scores and seeding information here.
+The 2019 Big 12 Tournament bracket and seeds are set, with Kansas State earning the top seed.
+Find bracket, schedule, scores and seeding information here.
 All games are at the Sprint Center in Kansas City, Mo.

-Kansas is the defending tournament champion, though the Jayhawks' stretch of 14 consecutive regular-season titles has ended.
-Instead, going by the standings, Texas Tech and Kansas State might be considered the favorites.
-The tournament starts Wednesday, March 13.
+Kansas is the defending tournament champion.
+But rival K-State is the No. 1 seed, with Texas Tech second.
+Kansas is the third seed.

 2019 Big 12 Tournament: Bracket